carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/why-use-utility-ai.md

 As you can see, it's quite complex, isn't it?
 I still remember that once it becomes complex like this, it's very time-consuming to apply changes whenever designers alter the game design.
 I have to redesign my behavior tree again and again, and it takes a lot of my time.
 It's a nightmare, and that's one of the reasons why I created this plugin.

-Unlike **Behavior Trees** and **Finite State Machines**, the question a **Utility-Based Agent** have to answer is **What do I want to do the most right now?**.
-So for each decision, the agent need to ask itself: **How much do I want to take this decision at the moment?**.
-And depending on the answers, it assigns a score to each decision and compares all of those decisions to each other and select the best one with the highest score.
+Unlike **Behavior Trees** and **Finite State Machines**, the question a **Utility-Based Agent** has to answer is **What do I want to do the most right now?**.
+So for each decision, the agent needs to ask itself: **How much do I want to take this decision at the moment?**.
+And depending on the answers, it assigns a score to each decision, compares all of those decisions to each other and select the best one with the highest score.

-As a result, you no longer need to worry about the conditions and order of all decisions anymore.
-What matters to you is simply **what is the most important to do at the moment?**.
-For example, if the player health is `30`, the energy is `50`, the distance to the enemy is `40`, what do you want to do the most?
+As a result, you no longer need to worry about the conditions and order of all decisions.
+What matters to you is simply: **What is the most important to do at the moment?**.
+For example, if the player health is `30`, the energy is `50`, the distance to the enemy is `40`, what does the player want to do the most?
 - Move towards the enemy?
 - Flee from the enemy?
 - Attack the enemy?

 And with **Utility Intelligence**, you can check which decision will be chosen there is something changes (health, energy, distance to the enemy) **right in the Editor without having to play your game** like other AI solutions.
 I believe this feature will save a lot of your time while designing AIs for your games.
-And it's just one of the benefits for **Utility Intelligence** users.

 ![[../Attachments/UtilityIntelligence/Animations/ScorePreview.gif|../Attachments/UtilityIntelligence/Animations/ScorePreview.gif]]